jphaugla/cockroachCloudTerraform/api/README.md

 # **Disruption API Workflow**

 This document outlines the procedure for initiating and managing controlled disruptions in a CockroachDB Cloud cluster using scripts in the [cockroachCloudTerraform/api](https://github.com/jphaugla/cockroachCloudTerraform/tree/main/api) repository.
-The nodes will not automatically recover this is a testing tool to bring nodes/regions down to emulate failure situations.
-The idea is to demonstrate that CockroachDB will be resilient and allow resilient applications to eliminate disruptions from failure situations.
-The application needs proper retry capabilities to handle the gateway node for a SQL query being killed while the query is running.
-Idea is to start the application and demonstrate the application will stay up and running as long as the application has proper retry capabilities set up.
-Here is a [link describing proper application set up](https://www.cockroachlabs.com/docs/stable/advanced-client-side-transaction-retries)

 ---